Edit

 Get started with the Azure Communication Services Call Automation OpenAI sample

-The Azure Communication Services Call Automation OpenAI sample demonstrates how you can use Call Automation SDK and the recently announced public preview integration with Azure AI services to build intelligent virtual assistants.
+The Azure Communication Services Call Automation OpenAI sample demonstrates how you can use the Call Automation SDK and the recently announced public preview integration with Azure AI services to build intelligent virtual assistants.

 Download code